pratikbalar/myhelmrepo/README.md

 ```

-## Current Chartss fixed this is singed
+## Current Chartss fixed this is singed asd as

 | No. | Chart Name | Version | helm installation |
 |-----|------------|---------|-------------------|